Cantera/cantera-website/pages/community.rst

 The `Cantera Users’ Group
 <https://groups.google.com/forum/#!forum/cantera-users>`__ on Google Groups is
-the format where most Cantera users have their questions asked and answered.
+the forum where most Cantera users have their questions asked and answered.
 If you need help using Cantera and cannot find an answer in the tutorials or documentation at Cantera's website, consider joining and asking a question there.
 A few notes: